List of college bowl games: Proposed games

 According to reports, the 2010 Christmas Bowl proposal would have involved a Mountain West team against an opponent from either the Pac-12 or The American.
 As for The American, it has suggested a new bowl game, most likely at Marlins Park in Miami.
-Two other venues of "Group of Five" schools in Florida—Spectrum Stadium (UCF, Orlando) and FAU Stadium (Florida Atlantic, Boca Raton)—are being considered for other potential bowls.
+Two other venues of then-"Group of Five" schools in Florida—Spectrum Stadium (UCF, Orlando) and FAU Stadium (Florida Atlantic, Boca Raton)—were being considered for other potential bowls.
 A possible bowl in Little Rock would pit C-USA and the Sun Belt.
 Finally, the director of the current Little Caesars Bowl indicated that he had been in contact with officials from all of the "Group of Five" about starting new bowl games in Ireland (most likely Dublin), Dubai, and either Toronto or Nassau.
 Recently, though, reports have indicated the proposed games in Ireland and Dubai would be unworkable.

 The first new bowl to be confirmed for 2014 was the Camellia Bowl, a game created by ESPN and played in Montgomery, Alabama.
 It secured tie-ins with the MAC and Sun Belt, and an initial contract to run through the 2019 season.
 ESPN was also reported to be in negotiations to take over ownership of the existing Heart of Dallas Bowl and establish a new bowl game in Boca Raton.

 Another ownership group interested in starting a Montgomery-based bowl at New ASU Stadium reportedly switched focus to Charleston, South Carolina.
 In the face of obstacles related to an NCAA ban on playing postseason games at predetermined locations in South Carolina due to the Confederate battle flag being flown at a civil war monument on the State House grounds, the ownership group instead chose to stage the Medal of Honor Bowl all-star game at Johnson Hagood Stadium beginning in 2014.
 However, with the Confederate flag's removal from the State House grounds on July 10, 2015, the NCAA lifted its ban that day.
 As such, on August 27 of that year, the Medal of Honor Bowl announced their plans to become a traditional postseason bowl game beginning on December 18, 2016, pending NCAA approval.
 The all-star game format was not played that year as a result.
 However, in April 2016, the NCAA announced a moratorium on new bowl games; organizers had subsequently announced plans to hold the bowl (as an all-star game again) in January 2018; however, no further editions of the Medal of Honor Bowl have been played.